2people-IT/react-boilerplate/README.md

 ### src/schemas

 Directory with normalizr schemas.
-Every schema has single js file (e.g. _users.js_).
+Every schema has single js file (e.g. _users.ts_).
 Every schema should export _schema_ and _schemasArray_.
 Key should be similar as filename.
-All schemas should be exported in _index.js_ file.

 ### src/screens